 Did I mention they have special powers?
 The scene, as she lays the special egg with its beautiful interior, on the boy’s pillow is childhood itself.

 Today, I found so much more in the reading of this classic picture book, as a mother whose children are grown and gone.
 So many times we, as parents, try to smooth the way for our children, to make it so much easier for them than we had it growing up.
 We do it of course, with the best of intentions, and with love.
+I think the current turn for such parents are “grass cutters,” as opposed to the formerly used “helicoptering” type.
+They hew out the path ahead discarding with careful aplomb any and all hazards in their children’s path that they, the parents consider a hindrance to the child’s progress.
+But it begs the question.
+At what cost is this carefully mapped out and barrier free route in its lack of teachable moments where self-reliance and problem-solving skills should enter the picture.

 Perhaps we may take a lesson, as I hope our children will, that in the overcoming of difficulties through determination, and dreams realized through hard work, we achieve something of value that is not handed to us and lasts a lifetime.